What is on this page

 151 Dairy Avenue, Napanee, 613-354-2255

-Should your child appear to be experiencing difficulty socially or academically at school, the child’s teacher should be contacted.
+Preventing Problems for your Child at Schoolur child appear to be experiencing difficulty socially or academically at school, the child’s teacher should be contacted.
 Before your child’s anxiety becomes a serious problem, telephone the school to make an appointment to speak with the teacher.
 Remember, parents are expected to be very much involved in their children’s education.
 You are also encouraged to meet with the teacher if you have questions at any other time of the school year.

 Your children should always be dressed for school according to the weather and the activities they will be involved in at school.
 For instance, if a calm winter day threatens to become windy and therefore dangerously cold to exposed skin, send your child off with a warm hat and scarf, in addition to his or her coat.
 On physical education days (days with classes designed for school children to get some exercise), children will need to have clothes that allow for movement and comfort.